· ·

 Before Malta, I traveled to various places with a baby, often those considered baby-unfriendly.
 Malta was my first trip solo with a baby at 4 months and I expected a great trip.
 Especially after reading that Malta is a great family destination.

-Every place I stayed or visited people seemed to think I’m insane about traveling with a baby and often appeared annoyed (and I must say my first son was the calmest baby on earth at this age, he never cried or fussed at all).
-I never felt welcomed at all.
+Every place I stayed or visited people seemed to think I was insane about traveling with a baby and often appeared annoyed (and I must say my first son was the calmest baby on earth at this age, he never cried or fussed ever at all).
+I never felt unwelcomed, but people would get slightly weirded out.

 I’m yet to find ONE restaurant in entire Malta that had a high chair or changing table.
 In fact, the infamous photo of changing my son in the sink is from Valetta, but in most places I had to put my changing mat on the floor to change him (bathrooms were too small for the stroller).
-This is obviously just the character of the island but it didn’t make it easy.
+This didn’t make it easy.

-For me personally, it wasn’t an issue as my kids don’t need much, but these things can be a big no-no to many families.
+For me, it wasn’t a huge issue as my kids don’t need much, but these things can be a big no-no to many families.

-I don’t freak out often, but my biggest issue with traveling to Malta with a baby was that in various situations it was pretty unsafe – like the fact that various areas have no sidewalks and I had to walk with my stroller on the road along with various crazy drivers to get to the store.
+I don’t freak out often, but my biggest issue with traveling to Malta with a baby was that in various situations it was pretty unsafe – like the fact that various areas have no sidewalks at all and I had to walk with my stroller on the road along with various crazy drivers to get to the store to buy more diapers.

 What to Do in Malta with a Baby